ferdeb/YouGotMail/README.md

 # YouGotMail

-*The future of open-source SMTP servers—built with Node.js and nodemailer.*
+*Open Source SMTP server built with Node.js and nodemailer.*

 ## 📖 Table of Contents